Job Prospects for Rad Techs

-Here’s some good news for you, potential Rad Tech student: demand for your future qualification is likely to rise by a hefty 28% from 2010 and 2020.
-That’s an extra 61,000 jobs becoming available nationwide.
+Here’s some good news for you, potential Rad Tech student: demand for your future qualification is likely to rise by 12% from 2016 to 2026.
+That’s an extra 25,300 jobs becoming available nationwide.

 (This isn’t according to me; I got this titbit from the Occupational Outlook Handbook)